BDC Hamburger Icon

 What is the best spreadsheet software?

-When choosing spreadsheet software for your business, one or two programs may come to mind.
-However, many different types of spreadsheet applications offer different advantages depending on the user.
+One or two programs may come to mind when you’re choosing spreadsheet software for your business, but many different types of spreadsheet applications offer various advantages depending on the user.

-Here are a few of the most popular spreadsheet software programs and why business owners love them:
+Below are a few of the most popular spreadsheet software programs and why business owners love them.

 1. Microsoft Excel